PAVANKUMAR-14/Namma-Bazaar/README.md

     ```
 12. Login to admin panel - (`http://127.0.0.1:8000/securelogin/`)
 13. Add categories, products, add variations, register user, login, place orders and EXPLORE SO MANY FEATURES

+## Technologies Used

+- Python
+- Django
+- HTML/CS
+- Bootstrap
+- JavaScript
+- SQLite (by default, but can be configured for other databases like PostgreSQL)

+## Credits

+This project was developed by Pavan Kumar.